The Antarctic ice sheet is disappearing at twice the speed of when it was last surveyed, losing 159 billion tonnes of ice to the ocean every year.

 It is still a small fraction of the total area of Antarctica, which holds more than 26 million cubic km of ice.

-A graphic showing the rate of ice loss in Antarctica.
 The research, published in the journal Geophysical Research Letters, was made possible by the CryoSat mission that launched in 2010 to measure the variation in ice thickness in unprecedented detail.

 The satellite surveys 96 per cent of the Antarctic continent, reaching to within 133 miles of the South Pole.